Online Graduate Certificate in Fraud and Forensic Accounting Skip to Main Content

 Online Graduate Certificate in Fraud and Forensic Accounting

-As global financial fraud rises, Saint Mary’s is launching an online Graduate Certificate in Fraud and Forensic Accounting to give you a leading edge in one of accounting’s fastest-growing areas.
+As financial fraud rises, Saint Mary’s online Graduate Certificate in Fraud and Forensic Accounting prepares you to step into one of accounting’s fastest-growing fields.

-The program also prepares you to pursue the Certified Fraud Examiner (CFE) credential.
-CFEs earn up to 32% more than their non-certified colleagues, and Robert Half International identifies the CFE as one of today’s most in-demand and marketable credentials.
+The program also prepares you to pursue the Certified Fraud Examiner (CFE) credential, one of the field’s most in-demand designations.

 Read More